 On Fridays, Leisha gets the scoop on provincial politics from fellow host Adam Hunter and panelists Alexander Quon and Murray Mandryk.
 You’ll hear how every decision made by Premier Scott Moe at the legislature connects to you and your community.

 Move over millennials.
 Gen Z is the next generation of consumers.
-Businesses want their dollars but it’s a hard generation to reach (they don’t take phone calls or answer emails.)
-So when people from some of the province’s largest companies such as SGI, Sasktel, and Tourism Saskatchewan got to sit down with a group of 15-20 year olds to ask them anything, what did they learn about this next generation of customers?
+But it’s a hard generation to reach (they don’t take phone calls or answer emails.)
+So when people from some of the province’s largest organizations sat down with a group of 15-20 year olds to ask them anything, what did they learn?
 We eavesdrop on the conversations.
+(This podcast has been edited to remove the voice of a student whose parents had not signed their school's media consent form).